vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 };
 ```
 - **Defunct()**
   - Returns a `BlobVersion` that is used to indicate a deleted Blob.
-This is never returned by a [`BlobOperation`](#bloboperation), and is only used when retrieving the history of the Blobs stored at a key.
+This is only used when retrieving the history of the Blobs.

 ### ContainerVersion ###
 > maidsafe/nfs/container_version.h